 The midweek hiking group brought Lynn into Team Survivor Northwest.
 But then those enthusiastic dragon boaters sang their siren song at the 2014 retreat, and the Mt.
 Adams fundraiser climb also hooked her.

 Lynn credits the medical studies showing that women cancer survivors who exercise have lower recurrence rates, but the real reason she is out there hiking and dragon boating is that it is fun and the women she has met through TSNW are amazing.

 Lynn joined TSNW’s board early in 2015.
 She hopes her work with TSNW’s amazing staff and board will help TSNW continue its great work.

-Jo has been a Team Survivor member for several years and is our newest board member.
+Jo has been a Team Survivor member for several years.
 She grew up outside of Boston MA, has lived in Philly, DC, Redmond, London and now resides in Bellevue.
 Jo’s background is customer driven focused.
 She has worked for several Associations in Membership and has volunteered at her children’s schools, parent councils and non-profit organizations.
 She is currently working part time in a non-technical capacity for a regional computer IT-company.

 In Dec.
 2017, Jo was diagnosed with invasive breast cancer, discovered by a routine mammogram.
 Wanting to continue an active lifestyle, Jo looked to TSNW Active Women/Healthy Women classes during chemo for a positive place to stay fit, strong and supported.
 In January 2019, she signed up to climb Mt.
 Adams at TSNW’s annual retreat, joined forces with the Midweek Hiking group to train, and summited Mt.
 Adams in July.